Punjab Traffic Police Challan Rates List

 • “Create a new profile” by entering the department and treasury details.

-• Click “Make Payment” and start filling e-challan.
-For instance, you must pay the price of a number plate challan in Punjab if you don’t have a high-security number plate as per the Motor Vehicles Act.
+• Click “Make Payment” and start filling out the e-challan.
+For instance, you must pay the price of a number plate challan in Punjab if you don’t have a high-security number plate, as per the Motor Vehicles Act.

 • Enter the amount to be paid along with your details.

-• Upon a successful online transaction, the “success” notification will flash on your screen.
+• The “success” notification will flash on your screen upon a successful online transaction.

 How to Pay Traffic Challan Online in Punjab